Vanessa22400/Preventive_Health_Analytics/README3.md

 In this context, the analysis focuses on questions such as:

-- Which demographic and lifestyle factors are associated with higher healthcare costs?
+- Which lifestyle factors are associated with higher healthcare costs?
 - Are there identifiable **high-risk population segments**?
 - How do lifestyle risks interact (for example smoking combined with obesity)?
 - Could prevention strategies help reduce long-term healthcare expenses?